-Martha Miller Center for Global Communication is currently under construction with completion scheduled for the beginning of the 2005-06 school year.
-The two-story, 49,000 square foot building will house the departments of communication and modern and classical languages, and the offices of international education and multicultural life, with an emphasis on ways that the four programs can interconnect.
+Martha Miller Center for Global Communication opened in the fall of 2005.
+The two-story, 49,000 square foot building houses the departments of communication and modern and classical languages, and the offices of international education and multicultural life, with an emphasis on ways that the four programs can interconnect.
 The center is named in honor of the late Martha Miller, a 1924 Hope graduate.

-DeVos Fieldhouse, under construction with an anticipated fall of 2005 opening, will house the department of kinesiology and the college's athletic training program, and will also serve as home court for the college's volleyball and men's and women's basketball teams.
-Designed to seat approximately 3,400 fans, it will also serve as a venue for other college and community events.
+DeVos Fieldhouse will open in the fall of 2005, and will house the department of kinesiology and the college's athletic training program, and will also serve as home court for the college's volleyball and men's and women's basketball teams.
+Designed to seat approximately 3,100 fans, it will also serve as a venue for other college and community events.
 It is named in honor of Richard and Helen DeVos.